sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Branch Type - Type

-Type of the branch.
-Describes the characteristics of the labeled branch.
+Type of the branch describes the characteristics of the labeled branch.
 Value type is string enum.
 Valid values are:

     architecture
     host_name